Benjamin-Lee/CodonAdaptationIndex/paper/paper.md

 # Summary

-Amino acids, the building blocks of proteins, are encoded in DNA by multiple synonymous codons, triplets of nucleotides.
-The synonymous codons for an amino acid are not used in equal proportions in coding DNA sequences.
+Amino acids, the building blocks of proteins, are encoded in DNA by triplets of nucleotides called codons.
+Notably, the synonymous codons for an amino acid are not used in equal proportions in coding DNA sequences.
 Rather, they exhibit a bias which varies from organism to organism.
-The codon adaptation index (CAI) is a measurement of this bias with respect to a set of reference genes. [@Sharp1987] It has been used in the context of heterologous protein expression [@Grote2005], virus attenuation [@Eschke2018], and cotranslational protein folding prediction.[@Rodriguez2017]
+The codon adaptation index (CAI) is a measurement of this bias with respect to a set of reference genes.
+[@Sharp1987] It has been used in the context of heterologous protein expression [@Grote2005], virus attenuation [@Eschke2018], and cotranslational protein folding prediction.[@Rodriguez2017]

 `CAI` is a Python package for the efficient calculation of this metric, along with the associated relative synonymous codon usage (RSCU) and relative adaptiveness metrics.
 In addition, `CAI` includes a command line interface for the calculation of CAI from FASTA files containing DNA sequences..
-For example, to find the CAI of the sequence within `sequence.fasta` with respect to the sequences within `reference.fasta`, one only need run:
+For example, to find the CAI of the sequence within `sequence.fasta` with respect to the sequences within `reference.fasta`, one need only run:

 ```python
 >>> from CAI import CAI